 There are three different types of liquidation, depending on whether or not your company can pay its debts.
 Creditors can also force your company into liquidation.

-Winding up a company has many legal obligations and implications and it’s important to get professional advice on the process.
+To close a business has many legal obligations and implications, so it’s important to get professional advice on the process.

 If your company is active and solvent but you don’t want to run it anymore, you could choose members’ voluntary liquidation.